-SHEPHERD

-7. Central heating

-Is there a central heating system in your property?
-(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Gas-fired If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: 01-01-2008 (i) When was your central heating system or partial central heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract:

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate Yes which is less than 10 years old?

-Issues that may have affected your property 9.

-Has there been any storm, flood, fire or other structural a) damage to your property while you have owned it?
+Gas If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+Don't know, new boiler September 2015 (ii) Do you have a maintenance contract for the central heating system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar enewed?
+8. Energy Performance Certificate Does your property have an l than 10 years old?
+Energy Performance Certificate which is less Yes 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
+No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.

-No

-If you have answered yes, is the damage the subject of any outstanding?

 Are you aware of the existence of asbestos in your property?

-No

-10. Please select which services are connected to your property

-(i) Gas or Liquid Petroleum Gas a)

-Utility Warehouse

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water

-(iii) Electricity:

-b)

-Utility Warehouse

-(iv) Mains Drainage:

-Local Authority

-(v) Telephone:

-(vi) Cable TV or Satellite:

-(vii) Broadband:

-Is there a septic tank system at your property? b)

-No
+No If you have answered yes, ple ease give details: 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Тbс Water mains or private water supply Yes Scottish Water cottish Water Electricity Yes Тbс Mains drainage Yes Local Authority